|Note the shock-absorbing axles on this late model, custom-built Concord stagecoach replica.|

 The coach body was brightly painted in red, green, yellow, or blue shades, and the panels were decorated with paintings of landscapes or of noted historical characters.

 |Mural painted on a Concord stagecoach door.|

-In the early period of settlement in Illinois stage lines were few in number, and the work of administering them was correspondingly simple.
-With the increase of travel, however, came the demand for more capital to supply the public needs, and therefore a more elaborate business organization.
+In the early settlement period in Illinois, stage lines were few in number, and the work of administering them was correspondingly simple.
+With the increase of travel, however, the demand for more capital to supply the public needs, and therefore a more elaborate business organization.

-Towering above all competitors in the Chicago area was the firm of Frink, Walker & Co., which for years enjoyed a practical monopoly of passenger transportation over a large portion of the Mid-West.
-John Frink, Jr., who seems to have been the dominant figure in the partnership, was a veritable Connecticut Yankee, having been born at Ashford in 1797.
+Towering above all competitors in the Chicago area was Frink, Walker & Co., which for years enjoyed a practical monopoly of passenger transportation over a large portion of the Mid-West.
+John Frink, Jr., who seems to have been the dominant figure in the partnership, was a veritable Connecticut Yankee, born in Ashford in 1797.